Training structure

 Faculty of Science

-The objectives of this EU are twofold.
-On the one hand, the aim is to review all the major stages in the history of organisms on Earth since its birth.
-Topics such as the appearance of life, the colonization of continents, the appearance of angiosperms, glacial/interglacial cycles and the domestication of plants will be covered.
-On the other hand, the aim is to show how paleoecology is part of the modern world, whether in terms of methodological developments (geochemistry, optical, electron and X-ray microscopy, etc.), predictive models for climate change, ecosystem management in the context of global change, or biotechnological developments.
-The course will be organized as a series of lectures, each given by a specialist in the subject concerned.
+The EU's objectives are twofold.
+On the one hand, it aims to retrace all the major stages in the history of organisms on Earth since its birth.
+Topics such as the emergence of life, the colonization of continents, the emergence of angiosperms, glacial/interglacial cycles, and the domestication of plants will be addressed.
+Secondly, it aims to show how paleoecology fits into the modern world, whether in terms of methodological developments (geochemistry, optical microscopy, electron microscopy, X-ray microscopy, etc.), climate change prediction models, ecosystem management in the context of global change, or developments in biotechnology.
+The EU will mainly be organized into lectures (TD), each given by a specialist in the subject.

 M1 S2 internship